FREQUENTLY ASKED QUESTIONS

 We accept cash, Nets or Paynow at our spectacle shop in Singapore.

-What services do you offer in-store?
+What services do you offer in your spectacle shop?

 – Vision checks: include visual acuity, binocular vision test.